William Brinkley: Writing

 After graduating from the University of Oklahoma in 1940, Brinkley worked for The Daily Oklahoman in Oklahoma City, Oklahoma.
 Afterwards, he was a reporter for The Washington Post from 1941 to 1942 and from 1949 to 1951.
 In the latter period, he wrote an article about an exorcism that later became the basis of William Peter Blatty's bestselling novel The Exorcist (1971).
 Brinkley was also a staff writer, correspondent, and assistant editor for Life magazine from 1951 to 1958, and a member of the National Press Club until his death in 1993.

 After his tenure as an officer in the U.S. Navy, Brinkley wrote and published his first novel, Quicksand (1948).
-In 1954, Brinkley published his only non-fiction book, The Deliverance of Sister Cecelia, a biography of a Czechoslovakian nun based on her memoirs as recited to him.
+In 1954, Brinkley published his only non-fiction book, The Deliverance of Sister Cecelia, a biography of a Czechoslovak nun based on her memoirs as recited to him.
 The novel was later adapted into a 1955 episode of Climax!.
 In 1956, he released the best-selling novel and perhaps his most prominent work, Don't Go Near the Water, a comedy about U.S. Navy sailors serving in the South Pacific during World War II.
 Don't Go Near the Water was adapted into film by Metro-Goldwyn-Mayer as Don't Go Near the Water (1957), which was released in theaters across the United States and became both a critical and commercial success.

 In 1961, Brinkley published The Fun House, a comedy novel set in the offices of a picture magazine similar to Life.
 The following year, Brinkley published the novel, The Two Susans (1962), which was followed by The Ninety and Nine (1966), a novel detailing life on board a United States Navy LST operating in the Mediterranean Sea and at Anzio during World War II.

 In 1971, Brinkley moved to McAllen, Texas, where he lived until his death in 1993.
 Throughout the 1970s, he only wrote one novel, Breakpoint (1978), about tennis.

 Breakpoint was followed by Peeper (December 1981), a comedy novel about a voyeur in the small town of Martha, Texas, near the Rio Grande.
 In March 1988, Brinkley published his last work, The Last Ship, a post-apocalyptic fiction novel dealing with the sailors of the USS Nathan James (DDG-80), a fictional United States Navy guided missile destroyer which survives a brief, full-scale global nuclear war between the United States and the Soviet Union.

 Death

-On November 22, 1993, after suffering from a major depressive disorder for several years, Brinkley committed suicide by taking an overdose of barbiturates at his home in McAllen, Texas, near the Gulf of Mexico.
-He was 76.
-He was cremated and his ashes scattered in the Gulf of Mexico.
+Brinkley died on November 22, 1993, at the age of 76, at his home in McAllen, Texas, near the Gulf of Mexico.
+The cause of death was suicide.
+He was cremated and his ashes were scattered in the Gulf of Mexico.